Crataegus texana: Description

-Morphology
+Vegetative characteristics

 Crataegus texana is a perennial tree that grows to be about 25 feet tall and has long, sharp thorns.
 It has shiny, dark green leaves that can grow to be between 0.75 and 1.5 inches long.
 Its simple leaves have toothed leaf margins with a parallel veination.
 Their leaves are ovate in shape, acute at the apex, and cuneate at the base.

-Flowers and fruit
+Generative characteristics

 Flowers of Crataegus texana grow in flat-topped clusters of five white petals to be about 0.50-0.75 inches wide.
 It blooms in early spring and develops a round, fleshy, red fruit that is actually a pome, a fleshy fruit that has an outer thickened layer with a central core that contains seeds located inside a capsule.